Full Day Low-Carb Meal Plan for Type 2 Diabetes (Real-Life Example)

 For more swap inspiration, I’ve shared my go-to list in 10 Low-Carb Foods Every Woman Should Eat for Steady Blood Sugar.

-His first meal is around 11:30 a.m., and dinner happens at about 5 p.m. when he gets home.
-There’s no all-day grazing anymore.
-If he wants a snack, it happens right after a meal, usually with a little dessert that doesn’t mess with his blood sugar.
+His first meal is around 11:30 a.m., and dinner is around 5:00 p.m.
+If he has a snack, it’s right after a meal—usually something small and low-carb that doesn’t disrupt his blood sugar.

 If you’re managing type 2 diabetes with low-carb meals, mornings can feel overwhelming.
 That’s why we keep things simple with a daily veggie prep I lovingly call “chop-chop time.”